scotthovestadt/schema-object/README.md

 ## constructors

-constructors allow you to attach new constructors to your SchemaObject-created class.
+The constructors option allows you to attach new constructors to your SchemaObject-created class.

 ```js
 var Person = new SchemaObject({